Kais Saied: 2019 presidential campaign

 Saied has also stated that he is in favor of a decentralised, three-tier, indirect manner of electing national legislative representatives, some elements of direct democracy, and believes that local representatives should be elected based on character and its underlying structure rather than political ideology.
 Due to his relative obscurity and lack of campaigning, several of his positions were not well-defined aside from his social conservatism.
-Despite being supported by Ennahdha in the election and holding socially conservative positions, Saied did not describe himself as an Islamist and had advisers from across the political spectrum.
+Despite being supported by Ennahda in the election and holding socially conservative positions, Saied did not describe himself as an Islamist and had advisers from across the political spectrum.
 He also is not in favor of adding religious elements to the constitution, stating that these were only his personal beliefs.

 Several media sources referred to Saied as "RoboCop", given his monotonous voice, his use of Standard Arabic rather than Tunisian dialect, and his focus on law and order issues.
-On the campaign trail, Saied portrayed himself as a man of the people, somewhat similarly to Nabil Karoui, another populist candidate.
+On his campaign trail, Saied portrayed himself as a man of the people, somewhat similarly to Nabil Karoui, another populist candidate.
+Saied came in first place in the first round of the 2019 Tunisian presidential election which took place on 15 September 2019, and moved on to face Karoui in the second round on 13 October, where Saied received 72.71% of the vote, thereby winning the election.
+The preliminary election results were announced on 14 October, and later confirmed on 17 October, making Saied the new president of Tunisia.

-Saied received 620,711 votes in the first round of the 2019 Tunisian presidential election, coming in first place, and moved on to face Karoui in the second round.
-He was announced on 14 October as the new President of Tunisia, winning the second round, receiving 2,777,931 votes equivalent to 72.71% of the vote.
-He took office nine days later, becoming only the second president who was not an heir to the legacy of the country's founding president, Habib Bourguiba.
+2024 presidential campaign

-The prime minister then had two months to create a coalition.
+In July 2024, Saied announced that he would run for another presidential term in the 2024 Tunisian presidential election, scheduled on 6 October.
+On 7 October, the electoral authority announced that Saied was re-elected president of Tunisia with 90.69% of the vote.
+He was inaugurated for his second term on 21 October.

 President of Tunisia

-Saied was sworn in as Tunisia's president on 23 October 2019.
-He is the first president born after the country gained independence from France in 1956.
+Saied was sworn in as Tunisia's president on 23 October 2019, becoming the first president born after the country's independence from France in 1956.

 Transition and investiture

-The results of the presidential election were proclaimed identically by the Independent High Authority for Elections on 17 October.
+The results of the presidential election were announced by the Independent High Authority for Elections on 17 October.
 On the same day, Kaïs Saïed chose his brother Naoufel, also a professor of constitutional law, to appoint the advisers and members of the presidential cabinet.
 The office of the Assembly of the Representatives of the People met on 18 October and fixed the oath on 23 October.
 This date corresponds to the maximum duration of the presidential interim of 90 days.

-On 23 October, at the Presidential Palace of Carthage, after taking his oath before the outgoing Assembly, during which he promises to fight against terrorism and its causes, as well as to guarantee the gains of Tunisian women, while strengthening his economic and social rights, he sees the interim president, Mohamed Ennaceur, transferring presidential powers to him.
+Saied took his oath before the outgoing Assembly on 23 October, at the Presidential Palace of Carthage, during which he promised to fight against terrorism and its causes, as well as to guarantee the gains of Tunisian women, while strengthening economic and social rights.
+He later met with the interim president, Mohamed Ennaceur, who transferred presidential powers to Saied.